What are the treatments for Crohn's disease?

 5. Anti-adhesion Molecules

-These drugs are designed to block certain inflammatory cells from travelling from the bloodstream to the intestine, thereby decreasing intestinal inflammation.
+These drugs are designed to block certain inflammatory cells from traveling from the bloodstream to the intestine, thereby decreasing intestinal inflammation.

 The risk of PML at this time appears to be about 1 in 1000.